The 8 Most Famous Churches in Paris You Need to Visit

 Saint-Denis

-You’ll have to trek to the northern suburbs of Paris to see Saint-Denis, but it’s worth it.
-After all, it is the resting place for many of France’s monarchs—32 queens and 43 kings, to be exact.
-The Gothic basilica saw its first royal burial here in the late 5th century and the last was Louis XVIII in 1825.
+You will need to travel to the northern suburbs of Paris to see Saint-Denis.
+However, this trip is worth it.
+The basilica serves as the resting place for many of France’s monarchs—32 queens and 43 kings.
+The first royal burial occurred here in the late 5th century.
+The last was Louis XVIII in 1825.

 Two statues of a man and a woman at Saint-Denis, one of the famous churches in Paris.